 Back in 2016, we had an urge to travel around Africa.
-We didn’t want to just visit one or two countries, or hop on an overland tour.
-We wanted to travel Africa ourselves and see what it was really like.
+We didn’t want to visit one or two countries or hop on an overland tour.
+We wanted to travel to Africa ourselves and see what it was really like.

 So we bought a truck in South Africa, and traveled around 14 countries for one year.
 I started to write and share this Africa travel story while we were still traveling Africa in early 2017.
 I picked it back up every few months or so and continued to document our travels on here with our photos.
 Then the months turned to years as I got busier with life and our other travels.
 Although I had every intention to finish this story, I never had the time.